Edwin G Lucas: Influence of Surrealism

 Surrealist works were shown at a number of exhibitions in Edinburgh during the late 1930s.
 One example was the SSA exhibition in December 1937, which included the first works by Salvador Dalí, Max Ernst and Giorgio de Chirico to be shown in Edinburgh.
 Lucas would certainly have attended because one of his watercolours was also included.
 Another example was an exhibition at Gladstone's Land Galleries in June 1939 by a group of graduates of Edinburgh College of Art, including William Gear.

 Gear and Lucas were both close friends of Wilhelmina Barns-Graham, from whom Lucas started renting a studio in 1939.
 Almost immediately he started painting Surrealist works, the first of which is dated August 1939, probably influenced by shows such as those mentioned above.
 He would later refer to this period as a brief "flirtation with Surrealism" but it had a great impact on his future career as he developed his own highly individual take on Surrealism and produced works that are said to be unprecedented in Scottish art of the period.
+His surrealist painting, Caley Station (1942), presented his own unique interpretation of the life in Edinburgh Princes Street railway station.